department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/dependency-indemnity-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-child">As a surviving child</button>
 <div id="VA-burials-survivor-child" class="usa-accordion-content">

-You can get compensation as a surviving child if you meet the requirements listed below and if one of the descriptions below is true of the deceased Servicemember or Veteran.
+You can get compensation as a surviving child if you meet the requirements listed below and if one of the descriptions below is true of the Veteran or Servicemember.

 **Both of these must be true.
 You:**
 - Aren’t married, **and**